-And since you’re likely to need a large amount of RAM to effectively run all the apps and software in your computer, buying used can come in handy.
+And since you’re likely to need a large amount of RAM to effectively run all the apps and software on your computer, buying used can be handy.

 So why should you buy used RAM?

 First, RAM can stand the test of time.
 These devices are among the most durable parts of a PC and will serve you for years if put to the correct type of use.

-Buying an incompatible RAM translates to a loss of money, especially if you buy from online sources without testing it on your device.
+Buying an incompatible RAM means losing money, especially if you buy from online sources without testing it on your device.

-Try checking your motherboard’s manual to see the guidelines when it comes to slots and memory modules.
+Check your motherboard’s manual to see the guidelines for slots and memory modules.
 Download software like CPU-Z, too, after installing the used RAM.

 PC Cases, enclosures, and covers

 If it looks good, then it probably is good.
 One thing you’ll need to check on, though, is the sturdiness of the frame.

 Go for used PC cases that don’t look too old or damaged.

-You can also buy used bezels, hard drive doors, and even USB ports.
-The trick is to check whether they have any broken parts and, even more importantly, if they’re compatible with your current PC.
+You can also buy used bezels, hard drive doors, and USB ports.
+The trick is to check whether they have broken parts and, even more importantly, if they’re compatible with your current PC.

 Keyboards and mice